NguyenTam/SpecialAssignment_RF/README.md

 The purpose of this project is using RF to automatically extract meta information from hundreds of mediafiles of a specific website.

 See a short example from the demo.ogv video.

+P.S.
+Code might needs update for new websites.